-You can choose any pellets from the flavor profile, all the pellets will work with the charcoal grill perfectly.
-All you need to do is, keeping some points in your mind while buying your desired wood pellets.
+You can choose any pellets from the flavor profile; all the pellets will work with the charcoal grill perfectly.
+All you need to do is keep some points in your mind while buying your desired wood pellets.

 Are Wood Pellets Better Than Wood Chips | Wood Pellets VS Wood Chips

-Wood pellets provide an even smokey flavor, and wood chips burst the natural flavor.
+Wood pellets provide an even smoky flavor, and wood chips burst the natural flavor.
 You can mix wood chips with stronger flavored pellets to get a less intense flavor.